RonB/angular-oboe/README.md

 Parsing the entire datastream might take longer if the JSON is served in one chunk because parsing the data in JS is slower than the standard native parsing in the browser.
 It might use more CPU than desired in that case.

-If you are sorting the data clientside the entire array is sorted with every page.
-Especially with many objects make sure the server sorts the data.

 ## TODO: